History of the African American Midwife

 In this program, Shafia shares her journey to becoming a renowned midwife of the 21st Century and “Queen Mother of A Midwife Movement”.Legacy of the Black Midwife

-The darkest moment in US history was the systematic eradication of African American midwife from her community, resulting in a legacy of birth injustices.
+One of the darkest moments in US history was the systematic eradication of the African American midwife from her community, resulting in a legacy of birth injustices.